United Church of Christ in Japan

 The United Church of Christ in Japan (UCCJ; 日本基督教団 Nihon Kirisuto Kyōdan, or Kyōdan for short) is the largest Protestant denomination in Japan.
 It is a union of thirty-three diverse Protestant denominations forcibly merged by the Japanese wartime government on 24 June 1941.
 The UCCJ, which is a Japanese Independent Church, is a member of the World Council of Churches (WCC).

-Currently, the church has around 195,851 members in 1,725 congregations served by 2,189 pastors.
+Currently, as of 2024, the church has around 152,074 members in 1626 active congregations and preaching stations, served by, as of 31 March 2025, 1,796 active ministers and evangelists.